 Spotted Gum is a high-density timber which means the charred surface is not as deep as Jarrah or Burnt Ash.
 Spotted Gum is mainly used where the project requires BAL 29 timber cladding.

-Spotted Gum Shou Sugi Ban cladding is supplied with a factory coat of oil prior delivery.
-Once the cladding is installed, we recommend a second coat oil is applied, and a third coat when the project is completed.
+Spotted Gum Shou Sugi Ban is supplied with a factory coat of oil prior to delivery.
+Once the cladding is installed, we recommend a second coat of oil be applied, and a third coat when the project is completed.
 The 2nd and 3rd coats need to be spaced 4-6 weeks apart to allow the oil to soak into the timber.

 |Timber||Burnt Ash||Jarrah||Spotted Gum|

 Density: 750 kg p/m2